 In this example, you will see a sample lead scoring criteria that weight various types of engagement.
 First, we will add a positive attribute that will award 1 point if Facebook clicks are greater than 0.

-Click the Add another positive attribute and repeat this step for each of the other types of social media clicks (as shown below).
-You can also click the gear icon at the top right of a rule and select Clone to duplicate the rule and then make edits as needed.
+Click the Add new set and repeat this step for each of the other types of social media clicks (as shown below).
+You can also click the Actions button at the top right of a rule and select Clone to duplicate the rule and then make edits as needed.

 Contacts that fill out your Contact Us form are even more qualified and should probably receive even more points (5 points in this example).

-While adding another attribute is the equivalent of adding an OR logic to your rules, you can also click the and... button to add additional criteria to a single rule.
-This is the equivalent of adding AND logic to your rules and means that a contact will have to meet 2 or more criteria to be rewarded the points for this attribute.
+You can add multiple pieces of criteria to a single lead scoring rule using the AND button.
+This means that a contact will have to meet 2 or more criteria to be rewarded the points for this attribute.
 In this example, we'll automatically add 10 points to a contact's HubSpot Score if they have filled out a form and their Emails Clicked property is greater than 5.

-Finally, you can click add a negative attribute to deduct points from your contact's HubSpot Score for actions that indicate they are less engaged with your company.
+Finally, you can click Add new set next to your list of Negative Attributes to deduct points from your contact's HubSpot Score for actions that indicate they are less engaged with your business.
 For example, you can deduct points for contacts who have opted out of your email communications (-5 points in this example).

 When you are ready to score your contacts database press Save at the top right.
 Depending on the size of your contacts database, it can take some time for all of your contacts to be scored.
 Remember you can change your rules at any time, and your database will be re-scored.